zhufuyi/sponge_doc/en/rpc-gateway-development-protobuf.md

 ### 🏷Manually Adding API Interfaces

-Adding new API interfaces to the RPC gateway service is relatively straightforward, with the main process being to `define API interface descriptions in the proto file` --> `write specific logic code in template files`.
+Adding new API interfaces to the grpc gateway service is relatively straightforward, with the main process being to `define API interface descriptions in the proto file` --> `write specific logic code in template files`.

-> [!note] Defining API interface descriptions in the proto file should be done within the directory specific to the RPC gateway service.
+> [!note] Defining API interface descriptions in the proto file should be done within the directory specific to the grpc gateway service.
 For example, if the directory is `api/edusys/v1`, add API interface descriptions to the proto file within that directory.
 You can also create a new proto file and add API interface descriptions.

 <br>